fss18/custom-ct-demo-001/README.md

 9.8.
 On the **Review** page, review the selection and choose **Launch**.

 9.9.
 After the provision product launched successfully, explore the newly created resource and confirm if it match the mandatory requirements (encryption enabled by default).

+## Conclusion ##
+You have successfully deployed optional and custom guardrail into AWS Control Tower to manage governance and compliance requirement of your organization.
+See additional link below for ideas on how to further customize your deployment.

+#### Custom Guardrails ####
+For deploying custom guardrail (SCP and AWS Config) across multiple accounts with automation, consider using [**Customizations for AWS Control Tower**](https://aws.amazon.com/solutions/customizations-for-aws-control-tower/) to build CI/CD pipeline for custom guardrails.

+#### Service Catalog Pipeline
+For deploying Service Catalog portfolio across multiple accounts, you can use:
+- [**CloudFormation Stackset**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) to manage deployment in multiple accounts.
+Utilizing AWS Organization built-in support to target specific OUs.
+- [**Multi-account Service Catalog pipeline**](https://controltower.aws-management.tools/infrastructure/resource/sc-multiaccount/) for implementing CI/CD on the service catalog portfolio.
+- [**Portfolio Sharing**](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/catalogs_portfolios_sharing.html) for centralizing portfolio and share it across AWS Organization.